 - Avoid jargon or acronyms (spell out any name the first time you use it, followed by the acronym in parentheses).

-- Never use all capital letters or bold text to emphasize a word.
-It will rarely be printed that way and may prevent your from being considered.
-You may italicize one or two words, but most papers will print it in plain text regardless — the words must speak for themselves.
+- Don’t use all capital letters or bold text to emphasize a word.
+It will rarely be printed that way and may prevent your from being considered — the words must speak for themselves.
 Use quotation marks to indicate the title of a book, article, etc.

 - Many magazines tend to be read by like-minded people, rather than the broader cross-sections of society who read most newspapers.
 Consider the typical reader of the publication, and keep her in mind when writing.

-- Don’t consider your effort a failure if your letter isn’t used in larger publications (where even the best letters face long odds).
-Each letter is read and plays some role in molding the thinking and content selection of the editors.
+- Don’t consider your effort a failure if your letter isn’t used in large publications (even the best letters face long odds).
+Each letter is read and plays a role in molding the thinking and selection of the editors.

 - We love to get copies of letters written by our supporters and we’re happy to offer editing help.
 Send drafts via our contact form or to info@… (our domain name)